General Information About the Autism Project

 The USMGC Autism Project is a university-based program that is run by University of Southern Mississippi employees.
 However, the project is housed within the Long Beach School District.
 The project, which includes the Autism Demonstration School, is located at Long Beach Middle School, 204 North Cleveland Avenue, Long Beach, MS 39560.
 While the project is not a part of the Long Beach School District, the project's placement at Long Beach Middle School is very beneficial as it enables the project's staff to demonstrate, through the operation of the Autism Demonstration School, how to design and implement an appropriate educational program for a student with autism in an actual school environment.

-Autism Resource Libraries
+Autism Resource Libraries and Make-and-Take Facility

 The Mississippi Department of Education - Office of Special Education provides noteworthy funding for the operation of the Autism Project.
 Accordingly, the project's activities are available, at no cost, to students, caregivers, school personnel, and citizens throughout Mississippi.